tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 Instruct TAs to make rounds to ensure all students have Postman installed.
 Postman should have been installed prior to the class.
 Have TAs provide assistance and troubleshooting to any students experiencing issues getting started.

-Recommend that students save their API requests in Postman so they do not have to continually execute the same request.
+Recommend that students save their API requests in Postman, so they do not have to continually execute the same request.

-Slack out the supplemental `Postman Install Guide` to students so they have a step-by-step process for how to install and get started.
+Slack out the supplemental `Postman Install Guide` to students, so they have a step-by-step process for installing and getting started.

 Instruct students to inform the TAs when they are finished.
 The next activity will require students to work in pairs, so everyone will need to have completed this activity before the next activity can begin.